hernantz/blog/content/its-the-competition-stupid.md

 Although I'm against the governments making big plans, I might accept some of it at a municipal level, where shit gets real instead of academia bullshit about how everything should be handled.

-The important thing to note here is that society that test their ideas constantly will see higher chances of success over those who do not have a framework of constant improvement that challenges status quo.
-Does your society work as lab?
-Does it work through the free enterprise system?
-Does it work through government intervention?
-A bit of both?

 Politicians tend to think that laws rule reality, and ban drugs consumption and commerce, which created